 For many older adults, maintaining mobility at an older age can be quite difficult.
 Our bodies, like any machine, undergo many changes as we age, which can make staying active and mobile all the more challenging.
 Through proper care and exercise, however, we can strengthen our muscles and joints to help mitigate changes and keep our bodies strong and flexible.
 Staying active and mobile can be a challenge, but maintaining a healthy and active lifestyle means that we are working our body’s muscles to stay strong and mobile well into old age.

-In addition to muscle and movement maintenance, stretching exercises can help delay the onset of diseases, such as diabetes and arthritis – it can even improve mental health.
+In addition to muscle and movement maintenance, stretching exercises can help regulate blood glucose levels – it can even improve mental health.
 Especially important for seniors, stretching exercises play a crucial role in fall prevention by helping you maintain your balance and overall strength.

 Aging affects many different parts of the body.
 When it comes to flexibility, your muscles, joints and tendons all change in a way that impacts flexibility for seniors and can affect your mobility, strength and more.